utdata/icj-class/css/css-class.md

 ![finished-in-class](../images/finished-in-class.gif)

+Here is a [PNG of the in-class project](recipe-css-finished.png), which might be easier to study.

 ## Resources

 You have the internet at your disposal for help.
 Here are some resources you might find useful.